nimiq/developer-center/learn/protocol/equivocation-proofs.md

 Macro blocks are produced using the Tendermint algorithm.
 A validator, selected as the round leader, proposes a macro block and gossips its proposal.
 Malicious validators may attempt to propose two different macro headers at the same block height, round and step.

 Honest validators vote for one proposal per round; therefore, receiving more than one proposal from the same validator for the same block indicates misbehavior from a malicious validator.
-Double proposal proofs serve to identify and penalize a validator if it attempts to sign conflicting blocks, demonstrating malicious behavior.
+Double proposal proofs serve to identify and punish a validator if it attempts to sign conflicting blocks, demonstrating malicious behavior.

 ```rust
 pub struct DoubleProposalProof {